cesarmanzo/kudos/README.md

 ````

 ## Run the project
-After activating your virtual environment, load the data:
+After activating your virtual environment, run the migrations:
+`python manage.py migrate`

+Then, load the data:
 `python manage.py loaddata mydata.json`

 Then, run the project:
 `python manage.py runserver`

-In another terminal, to activate the frontend, run:
+In another terminal, to run the frontend:
 `npm start`

 ### Django Admin